- Describe basics of normal reproductive physiology in the male and female dog and cat

 Research into non-surgical methods for sterilization of dogs and cats is ongoing and no products are available at this time.

 Ovariectomy (surgical removal of the ovaries), hysterectomy (surgical removal of the uterus, also called ‘ovary-sparing spay’), ovariohysterectomy (surgical removal of the ovaries and uterus) and tubal ligation (tying off the uterine tubes) are the techniques described in the literature for sterilization of bitches and queens.
-Tubal ligation is not commonly used for contraception of bitches or queens anywhere in the world.
+Tubal ligation is not commonly used for sterilization of bitches or queens anywhere in the world and is not reversible in bitches and queens.

 In male dogs and cats, castration (surgical removal of both testes) and vasectomy (tying off the spermatic cord) are reported sterilization techniques.
+Vasectomy is not reversible in dogs and cats.
 Castration is the most common surgical sterilization method.

 Optimal Age for Surgical Sterilization of Dogs and Cats